-For pathways other than trades and technicians, the recommended capstone courses enable students to engage in advanced topics specific to the pathway, with coursework aligned to community college program sequences.
 In the construction management pathway, students should be offered Intro to Management because that course is broadly applicable to construction management and business sequences.

 To be eligible for the College and Career Pathway Endorsements, all students should complete a career development experience of at least 60 hours in length and earn at least six or more early college credit hours, through a mix of both career-focused and general education coursework.
+As their schedules permit, students can participate in a for-credit cooperative class to obtain work experience in addition to the recommended career-focused courses.
 Additionally, students should continue participation in clubs, professional organizations, or challenges related to their pathway.

-8 One curricular resource for energy efficiency concepts is the energy code curriculum provided by the Smart Energy Design Assistance Center, available at smartenergy.illinois.edu/community-college-energy-code/.
+&lt;sup>8 One curricular resource for energy efficiency concepts is the energy code curriculum provided by the Smart Energy Design Assistance Center, available at smartenergy.illinois.edu/community-college-energy-code/.